What Are 40-Year Mortgages?

 » MORE: How to buy a house

-How a 40-year mortgage works
+How does a 40-year mortgage work?

 A 40-year mortgage is similar to a traditional mortgage in that borrowers make payments toward principal and interest over the life of the loan.
 The long loan term keeps monthly payments low, but it results in more cumulative interest paid.